311zzb/gitlet/gitlet-design.md

 #### Fields

 1. `private final String _message` The commit message.
-2. `private final String _parentCommitRef` The ID of the parent commit.
+2. `private final String _parentCommitID` The ID of the parent commit.
-3. `private final String _parentCommitMergeRef` The ID of the other parent (if any).
-Not implemented yet.
+3. `private final String _parentMergeCommitID` The ID of the second parent (if any).
 4. `private final Date _timeStamp` A time stamp of the commit been made.
-5. `private final String _treeRef` The ID of the associated `Tree` object.
+5. `private final String _treeID` The ID of the associated `Tree` object.
 6. `private Commit(String parentCommitID, String message, String treeRef)` The constructor of `Commit` class.
 This method is `private` because no "naked" instantiation of `Commit` is allowed outside the `Commit` class.
-   Additionally, the time stamp is set to 1970.01.01 for initial commit.
+   Additionally, the time stamp is set to `1970.01.01 00:00:00` for initial commit.
 7. `private Commit(String firstCommitID, String secondCommitID, String message, String treeRef)` Constructor for merge commits.
 8. `public String toString()` Content-addressable overriding `toString()` method.